zbalkan/zbalkan.github.io/_posts/2025-08-20-log-replay.md

 Now that we understand the way rules work, we can proceed with writing behavioral rules.

-### What is behavioral testing?
+### Behavioral testing through log replay

 The Wazuh rules are building blocks chained as tree or graph structures, as we mentioned in the previous paragraph.
 Therefore, testing single rules ensures that the engineer does not break the evaluation chain.
 This is the reason I called these tests [regression tests](https://en.wikipedia.org/wiki/Regression_testing): to ensure changes did not break previously functioning parts.
-But these do not guarantee better detection coverage.
-You need to use attack simulations for that.
-You can manually attack test devices or services and monitor the alerts.
+But regression testing do not guarantee better detection coverage, that is the job of attack simulations.
+You can attack test devices or services and monitor the alerts.
 That way, we can ensure we are covering proper behavior-based detections in our environment.
+Refer to the [Emulation of ATT&CK techniques and detection with Wazuh](https://wazuh.com/blog/emulation-of-attck-techniques-and-detection-with-wazuh/) and [Adversary emulation with CALDERA and Wazuh](https://wazuh.com/blog/adversary-emulation-with-caldera-and-wazuh/) article by Wazuh team for testing defenses through attack simulation.

 But this is an expensive approach: one behavior at a time and writing detections afterwards requires a high amount of time and human resources.
 Luckily, there's a middle ground: replaying logs!
 We can make use of public resources for logs that contain malicious behavior, run them against our test harness, `wazuh-devenv`, and check if we can detect the malicious behavior effectively.
 And this is exactly what I'll do here.